 - 2.1 The powers the Council has to regulate sex establishments are contained in Schedule 3 of the Local Government (Miscellaneous Provisions) Act 1982.
 In order to use these powers a local authority has to adopt them through a prescribed process.
 Swale formally adopted the provisions in January 1983. - 2.2 Section 27 of the Policing and Crime Act 2009 introduced a new category of sex establishment called "sexual entertainment venues".
 In order to implement this change a local authority has to adopt the legislation although it is not mandatory.
-Swale chose to adopt the provisions on 23 November 2010 and they became effective as of 1 December 2010. - 2.3 There is no sex establishment premises in the borough.
-There was previously one licence granted which was for a sex shop but this establishment is now closed.
+Swale chose to adopt the provisions on 23 November 2010, and they became effective as of 1 December 2010. - 2.3 There are no sex establishment premises, sex shops or sexual entertainments venues in the borough.